Cumulo-pro/Cumulo-Front-Chain/check_End-Points/check-rpc.md

 - Endpoint status (OK, Error + reason)
 - Node metadata (version, moniker, etc.)

-The results are grouped by chain and structured for easy consumption in dashboards, scripts, or other tooling.

 ## 📊 Example Output (Per RPC Node)

 ```json